eric-z4/eric-z4.github.io/essays/reusability.md

 ## Conclusion

 When developing a solution for a common problem, a design pattern often gives a versatile template for creating one.
 Due to the generality of design patterns, they are reusable in different situations.
 As an example, the Factory pattern may be used to write a function that creates "car" or "cheese" objects with their corresponding properties (e.g. name, type, etc.).
+This pattern, among [other patterns for JavaScript and Node.js](https://www.patterns.dev/), promotes ways to reuse or modularize code, which is especially crucial in developing large web applications.